apple/swift-protobuf/Documentation/PLUGIN.md

 swift build -c release
 ```

-This will create a binary called `protoc-gen-swift` in the
+This creates a binary called `protoc-gen-swift` in the
 `.build/release` directory.
 To install, just copy this one executable
 anywhere in your PATH.